ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 {:codeblock}

 After receiving the request to create credentials for the service instance,
-{{site.data.keyword.Bluemix_notm}} responds with a message similar to the following example:
+{{site.data.keyword.cloud_notm}} responds with a message similar to the following example:

 ```sh
 Invoking 'cf create-service-key cs20170517a creds20170517a'...